openjdk/panama-foreign/doc/panama_memaccess.md

 }
 ```

 The above snippet allocates a flat array of 80 bytes using `MemorySegment::allocateNative`.
-Then, inside the loop, elements in the array are accessed using the `MemorySegment::getAtIndex` method, which accesses `int` elements in a segment at a certain *logical* index (in other words, the segment offset being accessed is obtained by multiplying the index by 4, which is the stride of a Java `int` array).
+Then, inside the loop, elements in the array are accessed using the `MemorySegment::getAtIndex` method, which accesses `int` elements in a segment at a certain *logical* index (under the hood, the segment offset being accessed is obtained by multiplying the logical index by 4, which is the stride of a Java `int` array).
 Thus, all coordinates `x` and `y` are collected into instances of a `Point` record.

 Memory segments are pretty flexible when it comes to interacting with existing memory sources and APIs.
 For instance, it is possible to create a `ByteBuffer` *view* out of an existing memory segment, as follows: